dalgado-aws/BlogPosts/06_DynamicProgrammingCallTrees.md

     for queen_3_position_in_row_3 in range(4);
       for queen_4_position_in_row_4 in range(4);
         is_valid(queen_1_position_in_row_1, queen_2_position_in_row_2, queen_3_position_in_row_3, queen_4_position_in_row_4)
 ```

-Two things come to mind:
+Several points can be noted here:
-> Are there better ways to generate(or code) all possible combinations?
+> Are there better ways to generate(or code) all possible combinations for 4 Queens?

-> Can we make the process efficient by deciding not to generate
+> How would the solutions change for 5 Queens?
+Do we have to rewrite the code and add another nested for loop?
-some sequence of combinations at all?
+> Is it possible to "dynamically" generate n nested loops?

 Here we will look to use recursion and backtracking as a tool to generate and evaluate these combinations one by one.